Media

 Christmas is a time of joy.
 Joy for the birth of our Savior after the anticipation of the advent season.
 Joy for the time we spend with family, remembering old memories and creating new ones.
 Joy for the opportunity to pause and reflect on our blessings, while looking forward to the year ahead.

 Federal regulations are a costly, overreaching web which stifles innovation, germinates uncertainty, and often burdens the very people they purport to protect.
 Regulatory overreach by the Obama and Biden administrations extended well beyond congressional intent – creating the potential to upend industry.
+I have continually worked to rein in this unchecked rulemaking and restore accountability to federal agencies, and I appreciate the progress we have made since January.

 Washington, D.C. - Today, Congressman Adrian Smith (R-NE), a senior member of the Committee on Ways and Means, issued the following statement following House passage of H.R.
 6703, the Lower Health Care Premiums for All Americans Act.